jle/andy/README.md

 ANDY
 ====

-ANDY is the Android SPDY library
+ANDY is a SPDY library for Android apps.